A local’s list of the most important tourist attractions and things to do in Munich, Germany.

 Scared of heights?
 Then the Olympiaturm television tower might be something you want to skip.
 As the imposing tower stands right in the Olympic Park, you should go anyhow.
 Unlike in other cities, Munich managed to transform the stadiums for the Summer Olympics 1972 into an area for social, cultural, religious and sports events.
 There is even a Sea Life Park.
 Here is the website to check out the impressive event schedule

 Pro tip: There is an excellent restaurant at the top.
 Book a table for the sunset menu, as it is the best time to enjoy the view.

 22. Circus Krone

 23. Bavarian National Museum

 Bavaria has a very old and very interesting history.
 There is a whole museum filled with it.
 Sounds boring?
-Is anything but that!
+It’s anything but that!
 Personally speaking, it is my favorite museum in Munich!
 Here’s their website to get a first impression.

 24. Bayerische Staatsoper

 Did you know I am also writing opera reviews?
 Well then, it might not come as a big surprise that I’ll recommend an evening at the Bayerische Staatsoper.
 The interior is fantastic, but so is the ensemble.
 It is, frankly speaking, among the top 10 operas in the world (if you ask me).
 So, don’t miss it!
 Book tickets on their official website.
 (And drop me a comment, if you are wondering what to see!)

 Expressionism is one of the most discussed art movements in history.
 Names like August Macke, Franz Marc, Ernst Ludwig Kirchner, and Paul Klee instantly come to mind.
 As the Expressionism was very strong in Munich, there is a whole museum filled with masterpieces from that time – a collection unparalleled anywhere else in the world.
 Check out the Lenbachhaus here.

 Odeonsplatz is another one of Munich’s beautiful squares.
 It sits right in between the Theatinerkirche and the Residenz and is a place of quite a historic importance.
 It was here Adolf Hitler attempted his first coup.